will-henney/wr-globules-paper/README.md

 Until publication in journal this work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
 The plan is to switch to a more liberal license after publication.

+## Recommendations for syncing

+- If working on a local machine, then it is best to always first check Overleaf and push changes to GitHub from there *before* pushing your local changes to GitHub.
+- This gives you the chance to pull down the Overleaf changes and rebase or merge in the comfort of your own machine before pushing them.
+- Then, when you are done, make sure to pull the changes from GitHub to Overleaf.
+- If you forget to do this, it is not a disaster, but you may have to deal with merge conflicts on the GitHub site, which is less convenient.

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]